HeartBeat1608/quizmaster/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

+# Licensing

-## License
+## Current License (Pre-v1.0)

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+QuizMaster is licensed under the Apache License 2.0.
+You may use, modify, and distribute this software in accordance with the terms of the license.
+See the LICENSE file for more details.

+## Future License (Post-v1.0)
+Upon reaching version 1.0, QuizMaster will transition to a proprietary license.
+Existing versions released under the Apache License 2.0 will remain under that license, but future versions will be governed by the proprietary license terms.
+For commercial use and licensing inquiries, please contact us at sales@quizmaster.com.

 ## Contact